 The purpose of this book is to present information about the career structures, working conditions, personal characteristics, educational preparation, interests, attitudes, and motivations of handicapped librarians and to examine the psychological and physical barriers, including policies, affecting their careers.
 The book is the outgrowth of the author's dissertation.
 Warren indicates that the experiences of his own speech impediment gave special insight into the preparation of the eleven-page questionnaire used for the study.
-It is hoped that once the physical and psychological barriers are identified, the profession and the hand-
+It is hoped that once the physical and psychological barriers are identified, the profession and the handicapped librarians will have a common foundation for eliminating those barriers.